akarcode/3DLUTCtoNUKE/README.md

 #### Changelog

 1.0.2
-- added drag and drop functionality to the curves textbox
+- Added drag and drop functionality to the curves textbox.
-- minor code adjustments
+- Minor code adjustments.
-- shifting things around a bit
+- Shifted things around a bit.
-- fixed always on top at launch
+- Fixed always on top at launch.

 1.0.1
-- added topmost checkbox
+- Added topmost checkbox.
-- added master curve (luminance)
+- Added master curve (luminance).
-- changed GUI to only one status line
+- Changed GUI to only one status line.
-- changed disabled second and third matrix input
+- Changed disabled second and third matrix input.

-v1.0 (initial release)
+v1.0 (Initial release)